JinaneJH/HotelsNow/README.md

-You will need to have been installed the following:
+You will need to change the path of chromedriver.exe in reviews_parser.py

-selenium
-gensim
-textblob
-Chromedriver